-Certain events may impact our liquidity such as the economic instability resulting in acute inflationary pressures, supply chain disruptions, rising interest rates, a downturn in equity markets and recent bank failures.
+Certain events may impact our liquidity such as the economic instability resulting in acute inflationary pressures, supply chain disruptions, rising interest rates, a downturn in equity markets, bank failures and our utilization of reinsurance.
 There is a risk of inflation remaining elevated for an extended period, which could cause claims and claim expenses to increase, impact the performance of our investment portfolio or have other adverse effects.
-Rising interest rates and reduced equity values have increased the cost of capital and may limit our ability to raise additional capital.
+Rising interest rates have increased the cost of capital and may limit our ability to raise additional capital.
+We utilize reinsurance arrangements to grow our business in a capital-efficient manner and mitigate risk.
+Over time our strategy continues to evolve and we may choose to amend, commute, and/or non-renew certain third-party reinsurance agreements, which may result in us retaining more of our business in the future.
+To the extent we retain a larger share of our book of business our capital requirements may increase.